Egg Roll in a Bowl

 Kristen's Keys for Egg Roll in a Bowl

 The concept of this recipe is simply to deliver the tasty filling of an egg roll without the wrapper.
-It speeds up prep, saves on calories, and honesty, is quite delicious!
-That said, I have a few tips you will want to keep in mind to keep for to speed up prep and amp up the flavor.
+It speeds up prep, saves on calories, and is actually quite delicious!
+That said, I have a few tips to keep in mind to speed up prep and amp up the flavor.

 • Mix the sauce before you start cooking.
 This recipe moves quickly.
 Having the sauce ready keeps things smooth and prevents overcooking while you measure.

 • Use a bag of coleslaw.
-It will cut down significantly on prep, making this recipe that much easier for busy weeknights.
+It cuts down significantly on prep, making this recipe much easier for busy weeknights.

 How to Make Egg Roll in a Bowl

-Prep the sauce, brown the meat, saute it altogether.
+Prep the sauce, brown the meat, and sauté it all together.
 In about 20 minutes, you have a flavorful egg roll filling that is perfect served alone or over rice.
 It's quick, balanced, and made in one pan.

 Step One: Prepare Sauce